Pirates of the South China Coast

-They were called Ladrones by Richard Glasspoole.

 History

 Since the late 18th century, with the increase of the population, land annexation was becoming serious day by day.
 Many farmers lost their land, they became brigands or pirates.
-Giang Bình was known as pirate hotbed at that time.
+Giang Bình (present-day Jiangping town in Dongxing, Fangchenggang, Guangxi, China) was known as a pirate hotbed at that time.

-In early times, most of Chinese pirates were fishmen.
+In early times, most of Chinese pirates were fishermen.
 They came to Giang Bình by boats to do business, though the private maritime trade was restricted by Chinese government.
-Giang Bình located near China–Vietnam border; it belonged to Vietnam since Lý dynasty, later, it was ceded to China after the end of the Sino-French War, present-day it was known as Jiangping Town (江平镇, in Dongxing, Fangchenggang, Guangxi, China).
+Giang Bình located near China–Vietnam border; it belonged to Vietnam since Lý dynasty, later, it was ceded to China after the end of the Sino-French War.
 Giang Bình was a melting pot of Vietnamese and Chinese, it was a strategically located; however, this area was neglected by Vietnamese government.

 Tây Sơn Rebellion broke out in Southern Vietnam in 1771.
 The rebellion soon swept Nguyễn lords and Trịnh lords out of power.
 Many Chinese pirates were hired and joined the civil war.
 Tập Đình and Lý Tài became generals of Tây Sơn army.
 He Xiwen (Hà Hỉ Văn) became a general of Nguyễn Ánh.

 Nguyễn Huệ, one of Tây Sơn leaders, crowned the Quang Trung Emperor, and defeated the invading Chinese army in 1789.
 After the battle, Huệ reconciled with China, however, he waited for an opportunity to take revenge on China.
 He provided money to Chinese pirates.
 Three prominent pirates, Chen Tianbao, Mo Guanfu and Zheng Qi, were ordered to hire more pirates.
 Since 1790, the number of Chinese pirates grew rapidly.
 Most of them pledged loyalty to Tây Sơn dynasty, and were fully trained.
 Many pirates were granted official positions.
 They were able to block sea routes, and harassed the coastlines of South China (Guangdong, Fujian, Zhejiang, Jiangsu) frequently.
 Later, they also took part in all important naval battle against Nguyễn Ánh.

 In 1801, Nguyễn navy reached Phú Xuân, a naval battle broke out in Nộn estuary (present-day Thuận An estuary).
 Many Chinese pirates were hired by Tây Sơn to fight against Nguyễn lord.
 Jean-Baptiste Chaigneau described that it was the fiercest battle in the history of Cochinchina.
 The battle ended with a near annihilation of both Tây Sơn navy and Chinese pirates.
 Three important pirates, Mo Guanfu, Liang Wengeng and Fan Wencai, were captured by Nguyễn lord.
 Emperor Cảnh Thịnh fled to Thăng Long (present-day Hanoi), in there, he planned a counter-attack.
 Most of pirates did not supported Tây Sơn dynasty, they fled back to China secretly.
 Chen Tianbao fled to Guangdong and surrendered to China.
 Zheng Qi still pledged loyalty to Emperor Cảnh Thịnh.
 In 1802, he arrived at Thăng Long.
 He was appointed as Đại Tư Mã ("Grand Marshal") by Cảnh Thịnh.
 Zheng Qi get involved in the siege of Đồng Hới, but his fleet was defeated in the mouth of Nhật Lệ River.